 Antananarivo Analamanga, Madagascar Travel Guide

 Antananarivo has no metro or tram system.
-The main public transport comprises "taxi-be" (large taxi), which are shared minibuses.
+The main public transport comprises "taxi-be" (large taxi), that happen to be shared minibuses.
 They cover extensive, fixed routes all over the city.
-These minibuses often appear crowded and old, but they are a very cheap mode of transport.
+These minibuses commonly appear crowded and old, but they are a very cheap mode of transport.

-Upper Town (Haute-Ville) is great for walking, with heritage structures and city views.
+Upper Town (Haute-Ville) is great for walking, with historic buildings and city views.

 Be prepared for steep climbs and uneven or non-existent pavements.
 Comfortable, sturdy shoes are a must.

-Regional providers have walking tours for historical perspective and navigating crowded areas.
+Area tour operators offer walking tours for historical context and navigating crowded areas.

 Not available; tours are private car or walking.